admin3514/aws-notes/README.md

  - Upgrading an EC2 instance to a more powerful type (e.g., t3.micro → m5.large). <br>
  - Adding more CPU, RAM, or disk space to a single machine. <br>
  - No change in the number of instances, only instance size. <br>

-🔹 Best for: <br>
- ✅ Applications that cannot be distributed (e.g., databases like RDS, single-instance apps). <br>
- ✅ Quick performance boost without adding more instances. <br>

 📌 Example: <br>
  - Upgrading an RDS database from db.t3.medium → db.r5.large to handle more queries. <br>
  - Increasing an EC2 instance’s RAM from 8GB to 16GB for better processing. <br>

-⚠️ Limitations: <br>
- - There is a hardware limit (you can’t scale infinitely). <br>
- - Scaling requires a temporary downtime when upgrading. <br>

 2️⃣ Horizontal Scaling (Scaling Out/In) <br>